centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/dashboards.md

 ## Activating the Dashboards Beta feature

 Access to the Dashboards feature is not managed at the user level, but through access groups or ACLs (Access Control Lists).
-You allow users to access the feature by granting rights to the ACL to which they belong (read more about [ACLs](../administration/access-control-lists.md) ).
+You allow users to access the feature by granting rights to the ACL to which they belong .
+Read more about [ACLs](../administration/access-control-lists.md)

 ### Configure the ACL